eembees/academic-kickstart/content/home/skills.md

     icon = "chalkboard-teacher"
     icon_pack = "fas"
     name = "Teaching"
-    description = "I have volunteered as a trainer and facilitator, and teach in the course Nanobio 1 at UCPH. "
+    description = "I have volunteered as a trainer and facilitator, and have taught courses in Nanobiology and Spectroscopy for B.Sc. students at UCPH."

 [[feature]]
     icon = "chart-line"